 Each application screen is a feature or a part of one.
 Each button is a question answered.
 Every piece of text is a user problem being solved.
 Now multiply that by the number of scenarios and you’ll have the body of design work.

 Don’t forget illustrations either.
 They are more than just decoration when done right.
-They navigate the mood of the product and explain things subconsciously.
+They navigate the mood of the product, explain things subconsciously, and do wonders to the way people see and perceive it.
 That’s a territory you can’t neglect.
-Money is a sensitive subject and it’s important to make people feel safe about entrusting you with power over it.

 Same with animations.
 A lot of technical limitations can be disguised by transitions and meaningful animation.
 To do that, the design has to have enough time to come up with valuable solutions.

-The sound design gives a user an understanding of how an application processes his actions and distinguishes the product from others.
+The sound design gives a user an understanding of how an application processes their actions and distinguishes the product from others.

 Design is the stage where we bring out the soul of the app, the reason for people to have it on their phones.